lubosz/blender-glge-exporter/README.md

 -------------------

 Link or copy the `GLGE` folder to `example`.
 You can clone [supereggbert's GLGE git repository](http://github.com/supereggbert/GLGE).
-Open `index.html` or put the `example` folder on your web server.
+Put the `example` folder on your web server.
+GLGE does not work locally (only http://, no file://).
 Of course you need a browser with WebGL support.
-You can check out a current Chromium or Firefox 4.
+You can check out a current Chromium or Firefox.

 Hints
 ---------------